-Robert Warsop was the last of four brothers in the old Nottingham side at the end of the 18th Century.
+Richard Warsop was the last of four brothers to play for the old Nottingham side at the end of the 18th Century.